Last updated: November 18, 2025

 4. How to use level indicators effectively?

 An indicator on its own is just a suggestion.
-A real, high-probability breakout signal only happens when the indicator’s level aligns with what the price itself is telling you.
+A real, high-probability breakout signal only happens when the indicator’s level aligns with what the price itself is telling.

 4.1.
 How to actually read an indicator’s signal